 USS Oberon Association

-Oberon 67k Oberon (AKA-14) underway off the Philadelphia Navy Yard, Philadelphia, PA., 7 February 1944.
+Oberon 67k USS Oberon (AKA-14) underway off the Philadelphia Navy Yard, Philadelphia, PA., 7 February 1944.
 Note the change in fore and aft 40mm gun mounts single 40mm's changed to twin 40mm's with MK51 directors.

 US Navy photo # 92295 from the collections of the US Naval Historical Center, courtesy of Frank Jankowski, 1981.